gzodataserver/odataserver/README.md

 Know issues
 -----------

-1. Build fails during `npm install`.
+1. Docker build fails during `npm install`.
 This is rather common and is probably related to problems with the npm package servers.
 Just build again until it works.